Machapunga

 The Machapunga were a small Algonquian language–speaking Native American tribe from coastal northeastern North Carolina.
 They were part of the Secotan people.
 They were a group from the Powhatan Confederacy who migrated from present-day Virginia.

 Machpunga is also the name of an early 16th-century village on the Potomac River and of an 18th-century Powhatan Confederacy village in Northampton County, Virginia.

 Name

 Anthropologist John Reed Swanton wrote that Machapunga meant "bad dust" or "much dirt" in their Algonquian language.

 Language

-The spoke an Carolina Algonquian language which became extinct.
+The Machapunga spoke an Carolina Algonquian language which became extinct.

 Territory

 The Machapunga lived in what is now Hyde County, North Carolina.
 Their lands may have extended into present-day Beaufort, North Carolina, as well as Washington, Tyrrell, and Dare counties.

 In 1700 and 1701, the Machapunga maintained a village named Mattamuskeet.
 It held 30 warriors and was likely located on the shore of Mattamuskeet Lake in present-day Hyde County.